 Christmas time is creeping up quickly and before you know it, the holiday will soon be here!
 Due to COVID, it seems that many people are ready to get into the holiday spirit.
 If you take a quick glance at Instagram, you can see several people already putting up their holiday decorations to help brighten the mood.

 In fact, a quick drive down one of the many streets in Longmont and you can see lit up Christmas trees already in the windows.

 Choosing the right Christmas tree has always been a time-honored tradition.
 While many people opt for the simplicity of a pre-lit artificial Christmas tree, there are many out there that love the experience that comes with going out to find the perfect real tree to decorate.

-Here’s a simple guide approved by our Boulder area tree care specialists to help you find the perfect Christmas tree in the Longmont area for your family!
+Here’s a simple guide approved by our Boulder area tree care specialists to help you find the perfect Christmas tree for your family!

 Fresh Cut Trees

 If opting for a real Christmas tree, but don’t want to cut it yourself, many places offer fresh-cut trees.
 Here’s a few tips on how to find the perfect fresh-cut Christmas tree: